AdobeDocs/commerce-marketplace/src/pages/guides/sellers/sales.md

 Protecting the privacy of customer information is important to Adobe, and we work to ensure that our policies meet industry-standard privacy practices.
 We also recognize your need to communicate with those who purchase your products and services.

-At the time of transaction, you will receive an email notification that identifies the customer by user name, and lists each extension or theme purchased, along with any additional installation or support services.
+At the time of transaction, you will receive an email notification that identifies the customer by user name, and lists each app, extension, or theme purchased, along with any additional installation or support services.

 -  Customers who purchase installation or support services receive your support contact information at the time of purchase.
 -  Customers who do not purchase additional services can communicate directly with you using the general contact information on your profile page.